beyond88/waregenie/README.md

 # WareGenie

-### _A complete (Work in progress now) warehouse management system repositoy with rich feature, following all production best practices._
+### _A complete (Work in progress now) warehouse management system repository with rich features, following all production best practices._

 ## Technology stack

-As the name suggests, this repository is built on top of Laravel and MySQL, however in the implementation detail, we will find other supporting technologies as well.
+As the name suggests, this repository is built on top of Laravel and MySQL, however, in the implementation detail, we will find other supporting technologies as well.

 <strong>Client side</strong>